lizeyliz/Lab-5-AVL-Tree/README.md

 ## Improvements
-This lab is adapted from Lab 4, Binary Search Tree https://github.com/lizeyliz/Lab-4-BST-.git We have changed the tree from a Binary Search Tree to an AVL tree, which is more efficient for searching because it is balanced.
+This lab is adapted from Lab 4, Binary Search Tree https://github.com/lizeyliz/Lab-4-BST-.git We have changed the tree from a Binary Search Tree to an AVL tree, which is more efficient because it is balanced.

 ## Extra Credit
 Coded lab in C++ as well as Java.